-SPED 562 will cover formal and non-formal evaluation methods to assess students with Mild to Moderate disabilities that include standardized Formal Assessment, informal assessment, alternative assessment, and case studies.
-Also, there will be a focus on the importance of the individual evaluation for referral, ongoing IEP and ITP development, classroom environment, individualizing assessment and instruction to meet the needs of a range of learners.
-Laws pertaining to Special Education will be included to ensure ethical practices and due process which include Individuals with Disabilities Education Act (IDEA) and Free Appropriate Public Education (FAPE).
+SPED 562 will cover formal and non-formal evaluation methods to assess students with Mild to Moderate disabilities, including standardized Formal Assessment, informal assessment, alternative assessment, and case studies.
+There will also be a focus on the importance of the individual evaluation for referral, ongoing IEP and ITP development, classroom environment, individualizing assessment and instruction to meet the range of learners’ needs.
+Special Education-related laws will be included in teachings to ensure ethical practices and due process, including the Individuals with Disabilities Education Act (IDEA) and Free Appropriate Public Education (FAPE).

 SPED 542: Behavior Assessments, Interventions, and Positive Support Methods